Professor Eissinger's Academic Website

 • Personal Images

 Welcome to my on-line home.
-I'm Michael Eissinger, Ph.D.
-I am currently a lecturer in Anthropology at California State University Fresno and in History at Fresno City College.
-I teach a wide array of History, Anthropology, and Ethnic Studies courses, both lower and upper division.
-I have also taught at UC Merced, Merced College, West Hills Community College Lemoore, Clovis Community College, and several campuses of Brandman and Chapman Universities.
-I earned my World Cultures and History Ph.D. at the University of California, Merced, in May 2017.
+I'm Dr. Michael Eissinger.
+I am a lecturer in History at Fresno City College.
+I have taught a wide array of History, Anthropology, and Ethnic Studies courses, both lower and upper division at UC Merced, Merced College, West Hills Community College Lemoore, Clovis Community College, and several campuses of Brandman and Chapman Universities.
+I have an MA in History from CSU Fresno and I earned my World Cultures Ph.D. at the University of California, Merced, in May 2017.

-Since March 1, 2017, I have been hosting a weekly talk show on KFCF 88.1 (local Pacifica associate station in Fresno, CA).
+Since March 1, 2017, I have hosted a weekly talk show on KFCF 88.1 (local Pacifica associate station in Fresno, CA).
 For more information about the show, please click on the "The STRUGGLE" tab, above.

 RESEARCH INTERESTS